auoie/tinystuffdev/content/notes/array-of-refs.md

 ---
 title: Array of Refs
 created: Sun Jun 12 03:02:01 AM UTC 2022
-description: We look at how to create an array of refs.
+description: We look at how to create an array of refs with useRef.
+There's also an similar implementation using useState.
 ---

 If you want to create an array of refs, you can use the following: